English3000/cert-CRM/README.md

 ## Updates

-* Expandable certificates on click, for enhanced readability. _(Doing modals would be messy because of the [component hierarchy](https://github.com/English3000/cert-CRM#component-hierarchy).)_
+* POTENTIAL EXTRA FUNCTIONALITY: Expandable certificates on click, for enhanced readability. _(No need for short- to medium-sized certificates.)_

 * Updated [Order of Implementation](https://github.com/English3000/cert-CRM#order-of-implementation) (allows for faster workflow)